fnune/fnune.github.io/_posts/2017-08-12-my-experience-contributing-to-servo.markdown

 Working on Servo is one of my main sources of learning nowadays and I'll keep on trying to find issues I can tackle.
 The tasks I've carried out for now have ranged from [a two line change dependency removal](https://github.com/servo/servo/pull/17811/files) to [properly setting the origin of fetch requests](https://github.com/servo/servo/pull/16508).
 The fetch API issue took me almost three months to get merged, mostly because of my lack of understanding of the project.
 But the project maintainers proved to be exceptionally helpful and pleasant to work with.
 They also never tried to rush a solution and always "followed" (and this should read "accommodated to" or "slowed down to") my pace.

 I encourage everyone reading this to check out the project and consider contributing to it.
-The time you spend working on a project like this is extremely valuable to you as a web developer, and in the end you can feel proud of helping build something on which your applications and websites will probably run on in the future.
+The time you spend working on a project like this is extremely valuable to you as a web developer, and in the end you can feel proud of helping build something on which your applications and websites will probably run in the future.